 Using NeuroCart®, polysomnography, and driving simulators, CHDR can generate a comprehensive profile of a new sleep aid’s intended and/or unintended effects.
-Even in the earliest stages of clinical drug development, relevant information can be collected using healthy volunteers, and these results can be compared against results obtained using established sleep aids (for example, zolpidem).
+Even in the earliest stages of clinical drug development, relevant information can be collected using healthy volunteers, and these results can be compared with results obtained using established sleep aids (such as zolpidem).

 Does our CNS drug affect driving performance?